 to scale on the right.
 Incidentally, something dropped from the top of Belmont would take about nine seconds to hit the ground, and would be travelling at about 195 mph.

 And if that hit you, it would give you a really bad headache.

 Could this picture possibly explain the origins of its name.....

 More of the ‘Heath’ and less of the ‘Sand’ on this picture....

 The above transmission powers make Sandy the fifth most powerful transmitter in the UK.

 Note the huge increase in power after the switchover.

-There is one interleaved spectrum channel allocated to Sandy, CH42, which may be used for a local Bedford TV station.
-In addition there are two planned lower power HD MUXES to be transmitted (in the CH 31 to 37 gap) on CHs 32 and 34.
+There is one ”Local” MUX allocated to Sandy, CH42, which may be used for a local Bedford TV station.
+In addition there are two lower power HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 32 and 34.
 All the aforementioned channels can be picked up by K group aerials.

 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
 If this fails to sort it check on transmitter work or call the reception advice phone numbers.